peabody00/madlib-creator/README.md

 ## Installation

+This program requires API access to [WordsAPI](https://rapidapi.com/dpventures/api/WordsAPI) from [RapidAPI](https://rapidapi.com/marketplace).

+Sign up for a RapidAPI account and then subscirbe to WordsAPI.
+Once you have subscribed you should have access to an API key for your account.
+Download or clone my github repository.
+In my program the `environment.rb` requires a file called `secrets.rb`.
+Create this file in your main program folder.
+In that file make a constant that equals your API key. `API_KEY = '<APIkey>'`.
+Now when the program needs to make a connection to the API it has the key that is required.
+If you push code back to github be sure to exclude the `secretes.rb` file.

-After you download or clone the github repository simply run `./bin/madlib` from the project directory.
+You should now be able to simply run `./bin/madlib` from the project directory.

 ## Usage